capr1tus/gizmo/README.md

 </br>

-## About
+## about
 Gizmo is a lightweight, retro emulation site, able to be hosted on any static hosting platform.
 Gizmo is easy to set up and start playing, with a sleek UI featuring [Rose Pine Colors](https://rosepinetheme.com/palette/).
 Gizmo does not contain any bloatware of any kind, and you can run it completely offline, assuming you have your roms already downloaded.

-## Deployment
+## deployment
 Gizmo can be deployed anywhere that you can deploy static sites.
-This includes: Github Pages, Glitch, and possibly NeoCities. you can also deploy it locally using a github codespace.
-Gizmo is lightweight, so it doesn't take up a lot of space on your disk. the size can be checked at the top of this README.
+This includes: Github Pages, Glitch, Netifly, Vercel, and more.
+Gizmo is lightweight, so it doesn't take up a lot of space on your disk, allowing you to run it anywhere.

+## features
+### clean
+Gizmo contains no fancy UI elements, and javascript is only used for webretro.
+This means that it loads quickly on any platform.
+### customizable
+Gizmo's colors are contained in two css documents: one for the main UI, and one for webretro.
+This allows you to customize gizmo to look however you want.

-## Goals
+## goals
 - [ ] Improve on the README
 - [ ] Setup npm deployment
 - [ ] Finish tweaks